 You’ve spent all of Christmas in a haze of Elf and Home Alone while binge-eating platefuls of dry turkey doused in lumpy gravy.
 But as the new year steadily approaches, it’s time to look ahead.

 Before the clock chimes and welcomes in what can only be a better year than the last, commit to the following seven travel resolutions for the coming year; not only will they make you a better traveller, but they’re guaranteed to turn the coming year into an absolute corker.

 1. Set aside more time to travel

 Nothing made me realise quite how much we’re a slave to the man than chucking in my job and seeing how far I could get on my savings.
-I’m not recommending that everyone follows suit (although a year or two travelling and volunteering can have its advantages) but if you’re young, free and have even a bit of money squirreled away somewhere, grab 2017 by the horns and spend as much time as possible trotting the globe.
+I’m not recommending that everyone follows suit (although a year or two travelling and volunteering can have its advantages) but if you’re young, free and have even a bit of money squirreled away somewhere, grab this year by the horns and spend as much time as possible trotting the globe.

 Travel brings incredible mental and physical benefits.
 Destress, have a well-needed technology detox and even get into shape along the way.
 Just be warned: travel can make you feel so addictively good about yourself you may struggle to go back home.

 The biggest boundary for would-be nomads is that little thing called money.
 But before you contemplate selling a kidney over the internet to buy your next flight, there are other options.

 Gap years around the globe actually cost less than you think – particularly if you learn to manage your money better – but the best way to begin the year with a travelling bang is by introducing a new savings plan.
 Start by sending a fixed amount of money each month to a savings account.
 Do this as soon as you get paid and before you can change your mind.